Day of the Dog

-Day of the Dog is the second album by Australian hip hop group Bliss n Eso.
-It was released via Illusive Sounds in March 2006 in both vinyl and CD formats.
-The title is a metaphor for Australian hip hop being the 'underdog' of the Australian music industry, and affirming that it is now time for it to rise up.
-It reached the top 50 on the ARIA Albums Chart.
+Day of the Dog is the second album by Australian hip-hop group Bliss n Eso.
+It was released via Illusive Sounds in March 2006.
+The title is a metaphor for Australian hip-hop being the 'underdog' of the Australian music industry, and affirming that it is now time for it to rise up.
+It peaked at No. 45 on the ARIA Albums Chart in March 2006.